compenguy/AoC2021/README.md

 Also not bad.
 I did need to go back and make sure my recursive basin expansion function didn't attempt to re-evaluate points it had already added, but that was a fairly obvious and simple fix.
 Otherwise, easy peasy.

+## Day 10 Developer Log

+### First Star

+Prime opportunity for a stack.
+I've done parsing like this before.

+### Second Star

+Well, we've already got the data for the completions in our stack from the part.
+We just map them to their corresponding close tags, and append it to the original string, right?
+Ooops... play them back in reverse.

+Also, very fun convert from the `Option<mismatched byte>` that I used in the first part, to a `Result<completed string, mismatched byte>`.
+Made it very easy to reuse the logic for the first part, but to filter out bad strings, instead of filtering for them.
+I'm really happy about how that turned out.